 First, carefully read each project description below, and decide which project to tackle with your partner.
-Then, group up with other pairs working on this project for a collective, student-led whiteboard session.
-Discuss the following; map out a basic approach on a whiteboard, collaborate, and get creative!
+Then, group up with other pairs working on this project for a collective, student-led brainstorming session.
+Map out a basic approach, collaborate, and get creative!

 - What will happen when a user clicks "Play"?